24 Practical Ways to Prepare for Food Shortages and Rising Grocery Prices in 2026

 Plan a survival garden.

-In our condo I grew food in my community garden, the balcony, and indoors under grow lights.
+In our old apartment, I grew food in my community garden, the balcony, and indoors under grow lights.

-Now I have 3 acres and we’re building a huge raised bed annual garden this year (finally) to grow as many vegetables and fruits as possible.
+Now I have 3 acres and a productive raised bed garden that requires no external inputs to grow an abundance of food for eating and preserving.

 If your local community garden is full, look into government programs that help you establish your own.